 Tips for Changing Schools and Social Adjustment | Back to School

-Will I make friends as great as my old friend?
+Will I make friends as great as my old friends?
 Will I make friends at all?
 Who will I sit with at lunch?
 Will I connect with my teachers?
 Will my teachers like me?
 These questions are valid and parents can help resolve these concerns.
 Changing schools can be a nightmare for parents and students!
 The entire family may be affected when a child is forced to transition from one school to another.
 Often times, changing schools can be so stressful, members of the family may experience a variety of symptoms of depression and anxiety.
 Students have a number of questions that can only be answered after the transition occurs.

 1) It takes children about 6 weeks to settle in to their new environment